 We are a biopharmaceutical innovator focused on the research, development and commercialization of prescription drugs using omega-3 fatty acids, or OM3, delivered both as free fatty acids and bound-to-phospholipid esters, or PLs, derived from krill oil.
 OM3 fatty acids have extensive clinical evidence of safety and efficacy in lowering triglycerides, or TGs, in patients with hypertriglyceridemia, or HTG.
 Our lead product candidate is CaPre, an OM3 phospholipid therapeutic, which we are developing initially for the treatment of severe HTG, a condition characterized by very high or severe levels of TGs in the bloodstream ( $\geq$ 500 mg/dL).
 In accordance with a study published in 2009 in the Archives of Internal Medicine by Ford et al., it is estimated that three to four million people in the United States have severe HTG.
 In primary qualitative market research studies commissioned by Acasti in August 2016 and November of 2017 by DP Analytics, a division of Destum Partners, Key Opinion Leaders (KOLs), High Volume Prescribers (HVPs) and Pharmacy Benefit Managers who were interviewed indicated a significant unmet medical need exists for an effective, safe and well-absorbing OM3 therapeutic that can also demonstrate a positive impact on the major blood lipids associated with cardiovascular disease, or CVD, risk.
-We believe that CaPre will address this unmet medical need, if our Phase 3 results reproduce what we observed in our Phase 2 data.
-We initiated TRILOGY, our Phase 3 clinical program in North America, during the second half of 2017, and started clinical site activation as planned at the end of 2017.
-As of the date of this quarterly report, patient enrollment and randomization have been completed, and the two TRILOGY Phase 3 studies continue on schedule to report topline results by December 2019 for TRILOGY 1, and January 2020 for TRILOGY 2.
+We believe that CaPre may address this unmet medical need, if our Phase 3 clinical program is successful in reproducing what we observed in our Phase 2 data - see "Our TRILOGY Phase 3 Program" further below in this MD&A.

 We also believe the potential exists to expand CaPre's initial indication to the roughly 36 million patients with high TGs in the mild to moderate range (e.g., blood levels between 200 - 499 mg/dL), although at least one additional clinical trial would likely be required to support FDA approval of a Supplemental New Drug Application (SNDA) to expand CaPre's indication to this segment.
 Data from our Phase 2 studies indicated that CaPre may have a positive effect in diabetes and other inflammatory and cardiometabolic diseases; consequently, we may also seek to identify new potential indications for CaPre that may be appropriate for future studies and pipeline expansion.
 In addition, we may also seek to in-license other cardiometabolic drug candidates for drug development and commercialization.